tobyab/tobyab/README.md

 I use <a href="https://en.wikipedia.org/wiki/MacOS">MacOS</a>, <a href="https://en.wikipedia.org/wiki/Microsoft_Windows"> Windows</a> and occasionally <a href="https://en.wikipedia.org/wiki/Linux">Linux</a>.
 My preference for development is macOS though.

 Skapakitt is a soon to be company, I'm not able to tell you what it is right now, but hopefully you should know in a few weeks!

+By the way!
+My pronouns are they/them, but you can also refer to me as he/him

 And yes, basically all of my repositories are private.